 Are you looking for the perfect formula to increase your sales?
 Do you want to adapt your business to the technological needs of your customers?

-As hard as it may seem, multicanality has led to omnichannel payments.
-That is, the integration of payment methods into a single centralised platform or gateway, from which not only are all payments managed, but also transactions and customer behaviour are monitored.
+Multi-channel has led to omnichannel payments.
+That is, the integration of payment methods into a single centralised platform or gateway, from which not only are all payments managed but also transactions and customer behaviour are monitored.

 The consolidation of e-commerce has led the industry to consider new multi-channel payments.
 Spain is one of the countries where the internet is most widely used to search for products, but many of us still resist finishing an online purchase.
 However, the number of transactions in e-commerce is increasing year after year.